JCMexplains/writing-for-success-2023/textbook.md

 most important point because it immediately captivates your readers and compels them to continue reading.

-For example, if you were supporting your thesis that homework is detrimental to the education of high school students, you would want to present your most convincing argument first, and then move on to the less important points for your case.
+For example, if you were supporting your thesis that homework damages the education of high school students, you would want to present your most convincing argument first, and then move on to the less important points for your case.